-If the student does not attend any type of credit retrieval session, a "Failure due to Attendance" will be recorded for the course(s) at the end of the semester if the student is passing the course.
-If the student has a failing grade, that failing grade is to be recorded as a normal failing grade.
+If the student does not attend any type of make-up school session, a "Failure due to Attendance" will be recorded for the course(s) at the end of the semester.
+For courses in which the student has failed due to attendance, the final grade shown on the student's transcript must be an FA, no matter the numerical grade.